Last Updated on 10/10/2025

 a.
 Infrastructure and Technology Requirements

-Successful telehealth implementation relies on robust IT infrastructure, including high-speed internet connections, telehealth software platforms, and hardware devices like computers and cameras with adequate specifications for smooth video conferencing.
+Successful telehealth implementation relies on a robust IT infrastructure, including high-speed internet connections, telehealth software platforms, and hardware devices such as computers and cameras with adequate specifications for smooth video conferencing.

 C. Telehealth Technologies and Platforms